Which is the perfect card for your wallet when you're out of the country and which should you be leaving at home?

 At the other end of the scale, Bank of Ireland (UK) will charge you 2.75% of the transaction value, plus an extra £1.50 when you use a debit card abroad (outside Europe).

 If you travel on a regular basis, switching to a bank with low charges for overseas use could save you a lot of money.
 And both Visa and Mastercard debit cards are accepted all over the world.

 How about using a credit card?

 Credit cards have similar charges to banks - in that they will typically hit you with a 'load fee' of up to 3% on every transaction.
 There are a number of credit cards that don't charge any load fee at all, however.
-Halifax, Saga, MBNA, Nationwide, Lloyds, Post Office and Capital One all offer cards that don't charge a fee when they're used abroad for purchases.
+Halifax and Barclaycard both offer cards that don't charge a fee when they're used abroad for purchases or cash withdrawals.

 Exchange rates are set by the card network (eg Visa), and are as close to the market rate as you're likely to get.

 However, most credit cards will hit you with large fees for using them to withdraw cash.
 What's more, they'll usually start charging you interest on the cash from the moment it pops out of the ATM.
 A few are fee-free abroad but check with your card provider if you're unsure.

 Consider a pre-paid card?